ArticlesHow To

-How to Spot a Fake Gibson Les Paul – 11 Telltale Signs
+How To Spot A Fake Gibson Les Paul

-The Gibson Les Paul is one of history’s most iconic instruments.
-Unsurprisingly, its legendary status has spawned countless imitations and “inspired by” copies of its timeless design.
-On the more sinister is the counterfeit market that’s emerged in recent years.
-Despite the significant legal threats of the Gibson Corporation, several well-known websites infamous for peddling these knockoffs have failed to cease-and-desist.
+The Gibson Les Paul is one of history’s most iconic instruments, and unsurprisingly, its legendary status has spawned countless imitations and “inspired by” copies of its timeless design.
+On the more sinister side of things, though, is the counterfeit market that has emerged in recent years.
+Despite the significant legal threats of the Gibson Corporation, several well-known websites infamous for peddling these knock offs have failed to cease and desist.

 Who Sells Fake Gibson Les Pauls?

-This isn’t an attempt to single out any particular nation, however, the vast majority of fake Gibson Les Paul guitars do come out of China.
-It’s not unheard of for them to appear from other far-eastern countries, but large-scale e-commerce websites hosted in China are rife with knockoff Gibsons.
-In fact, it’s not just Gibson Les Pauls on sale.
-Imagine any famous guitar, custom, special-edition, relic’d, and you’ll find it on these websites.
+This is not an attempt to single out any particular nation, however, the vast majority of fake Gibson Les Paul guitars do come out of China.
+It’s not unheard of for them to appear from other far eastern countries, but large scale e-commerce websites hosted in China are rife with knock off Gibsons.
+In fact, it’s not just Gibson Les Pauls they sell – imagine any famous guitar, custom, special edition, relic’d, and you’ll find it on these websites.

-The more you buy, the cheaper they get per unit, which makes them an attractive prospect to those looking to make a quick buck on eBay or Craigslist.
-But they don’t just sell to wholesalers, they’ll happily sell you just one of their fake Gibson Les Pauls, or “Chibson” Les Pauls, as they’re sometimes known.
+The more you buy, the cheaper they get per unit, which makes them an attractive prospect to people looking to make a quick buck on eBay or Craigslist.
+But they don’t only sell to wholesalers, they’ll happily sell you just one of their fake Gibson Les Pauls, or “Chibson” Les Pauls, as they’re sometimes nicknamed.

-What’s the Harm with Fake Gibson Les Pauls?
+What Is The Harm With Fake Gibson Les Pauls?

 Some may claim that Gibson’s outlandish pricing structure fueled the rise of the fake Les Paul.
-After all, all but the most basic models are far out of the reach of the average working musician price-wise.
-Others say it’s marketing gone wrong.
-Gibson have fueled the desire to have that open-book headstock on a guitar so much that vanity might drive some players to forego an Epiphone, which is likely vastly superior quality, just to have a guitar that looks a bit like a Gibson (later you will learn why this isn’t always the case).
+After all, all but the most basic models are far out of the reach of the average working musician price wise.
+Others say that it’s marketing gone wrong – Gibson have fueled the desire to have that open book headstock on a guitar to such a point that vanity might drive some players to forego an Epiphone, which is likely of vastly superior quality, just to have a guitar that looks a bit like a Gibson (later you will learn why this isn’t always the case).

-If someone is happy to look past the questionable labor, the stolen intellectual property, and the potential stigma of being called out on their knockoff, that’s on them.
+If someone is happy to look past the questionable labor, the stolen intellectual property, and the potential stigma of being called out on their knock off, then that’s on them.
 That is a conscious decision, not necessarily a good one, but one made of free will, nonetheless.

 Fortunately, the desire of the counterfeiters to make quick money outweighs their desire to properly research the instruments they are faking.
 Many of these fakes suffer from the very same inconsistencies and variations from an Original Gibson Les Paul, and that makes them relatively easy to spot.
 Please do remember that this guide is aimed at providing hints and tips on spotting fakes.
 There is no guarantee that a guitar lacking these telltale signs is not a fake.
 If a deal doesn’t feel right, it probably isn’t.
 If a bargain seems too good to be true, it probably is!